enricopuglia/wp-docker/README.md

 # wp-docker
-jsut a test repository -- docker + wordpress (+ eventually themes and plugins)
+just a test repository -- docker + wordpress (+ eventually themes and plugins)

+this is a simple test